Ninja: Edo period

 After the Shimabara Rebellion, there were almost no major wars or battles until the bakumatsu era.
 To earn a living, ninja had to be employed by the governments of their Han (domain), or change their profession.
 Many lords still hired ninja, not for battle but as bodyguards or spies.
 Their duties included spying on other domains, guarding the daimyō, and fire patrol.
 A few domains like Tsu, Hirosaki and Saga continued to employ their own ninja into the bakumatsu era, although their precise numbers are unknown.

+A number of shinobi manuals, often based on Chinese military philosophy, were written in the 17th and 18th centuries, most notably the Bansenshūkai (1676).

 Many former ninja were employed as security guards by the Tokugawa shogunate, though the role of espionage was transferred to newly created organizations like the onmitsu and the oniwaban.
 Others used their ninjutsu knowledge to become doctors, medicine sellers, merchants, martial artists, and fireworks manufacturers.
 Some unemployed ninja were reduced to banditry, such as Fūma Kotarō and Ishikawa Goemon.

-Oniwaban

-In the early 18th century, shogun Tokugawa Yoshimune founded the oniwaban ("garden keepers"), an intelligence agency and secret service.
-Members of the oniwaban were agents involved in collecting information on daimyō and government officials.
-The secretive nature of the oniwaban—along with the earlier tradition of using Iga and Kōga clan members as palace guards—have led some sources to define the oniwabanshū as "ninja".
-This portrayal is also common in later novels and jidaigeki.
-However, there is no written link between the earlier shinobi and the later oniwaban.